 The normative statement of the protocol-valid code points is given in RFC 5892 with a corresponding reference table in the IANA Protocol Registry.

 Code points in IDNs in Latin script must be PVALID in the IDNA 2008 protocol and CONTEXT O/J.

+The work of the panel is to be based on Considerations in the use of the Latin script in variant internationalized top-level domains: Final report of the ICANN VIP Study Group for the Latin script and especially on Procedure to develop and maintain Label Generation Rules for the Root Zone in respect of IDNA labels.

-1.3 Principal languages using the script
+1.6 Principal languages using the script

 Major world languages using the Latin script include: